Skip to main content Skip to secondary navigation

 • Fill out the required eForm on Axess

-• Make an appointment with an Academic Advisor to discuss your situation and get their endorsement on your eForm
+• Contact an Academic Advisor to discuss your situation and get their endorsement on your eForm.

-• You may only use this eForm if you were discontinued this quarter due to nonenrollment.
-Students who were discontinued in a previous quarter must instead submit a Request to Return and Register (see "Returning from discontinuation" scenario below).
+• NOTE: Students who were discontinued in a previous quarter must instead submit a Request to Return and Register (see below).

 • If eligible, fill out the required eForm on Axess.

 • To find the eForm, visit https://eforms.stanford.edu.
-Click on “Browse Available Forms” and search for "Leave of Absence for Discontinued Students."
+Click on “Browse Available Forms” and search for "Leave of Absence for Discontinued Undergraduates" or “Leave of Absence for Discontinued Coterms.”

-• Make an appointment with an Academic Advisor to discuss your situation and get their endorsement on your eForm
+• Contact an Academic Advisor to discuss your situation and get their endorsement on your eForm.

-• Required Form: Request to Return and Register in Undergraduate Study [Fillable PDF]
+Request to Return and Register in Undergraduate Study

-• Required Form: Request to Return and Register in Undergraduate Study [Fillable PDF]
+• After consultation with your advisor, fill out the required form here: Request to Return and Register in Undergraduate Study [PDF Fillable]

 Considerations and Resources